Vpt03/Insecure-Deserialization-Challenge/README.md

 No callback for TC-04   ← TC-04 triggered RCE but function missed it entirely
 ```

-TC-04 caused a 6-second delay and server logs showed the Spring chain executed — confirmed RCE — yet the function said no callback.
+TC-04 caused a 6-second delay and server logs showed the Spring chain executed and confirmed RCE yet the function said no callback.
 This is the proof it was broken.

 ---